JinfengChen/RelocaTE2/README.md

 ```

 + Troubleshooting
   - installation of RelocaTE2 using install.sh will install all the tools and packages required to run RelocaTE2.
-The script install and link the executables of all tools to RelocaTE2/bin directory and record their path in RelocaTE2/CONFIG.
-The main script of RelocaTE2 search executables in $PATH, however, overwrite the values in $PATH using executable from RelocaTE2/CONFIG.
-Python module "pysam" will be installed to RelocaTE2/pythonlib.
-By setting PYTHONPATH=RelocaTE2/pythonlib/lib64/python2.7/site-packages will overwrite whatever version of pysam in system and use the new version for RelocaTE2.
+The script install and link the executables of all tools to RelocaTE2/bin directory and record their paths in RelocaTE2/CONFIG.
+The main script of RelocaTE2, relocaTE.py, search executables in $PATH, however, overwrite the values in $PATH using executables from RelocaTE2/CONFIG.
+Users can modify RelocaTE2/CONFIG with tools installed in their system to avoid any problem.
+  - Python module "pysam" is installed to RelocaTE2/pythonlib.
+By setting PYTHONPATH=RelocaTE2/pythonlib/lib64/python2.7/site-packages, any old versions installed in the system is overwritten temporary and use the new version for RelocaTE2.

 ## Quick Start Quide
   - index reference genome